UNSW-BINF/assign_phylo/README.md

 ```
 and a browser window should pop open, or you can manually navigate to http://localhost:8888/ in your browser.

+**Note, this has been adapted from homework-3 from the IB-ULFRI course.**
 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)